 For more information, or for locations for studies not meeting at church, please contact the office.

-Men’s Evening Study – Monday nights at 6:45pm, all ages, meeting at church; currently studying the Gospel of John
+Men’s Evening Study – Monday nights at 6:45pm, all ages, meeting at church; studying the Gospel of John

 In our local community we support, and volunteer with, Hopelink, Jacob’s Well, Ronald Commons, Mary’s Place, Urban Impact, Elizabeth Gregory Home, Echo Lake Elementary School, Gideons, and jail ministry.
 Nationally and internationally we support 18 ministries and missionaries from places ranging from Los Angeles and Alaska, to Southeast Asia, the Democratic Republic of Congo, and the Middle East.